 Adding Subscriptions to a Blog

-If you’re a blogger who wants to adopt the subscription business model, we recommend building your membership site with WPQuickStart by Nexcess.
-WPQuickStart helps you build a membership site in less time with an intuitive set-up wizard.
+If you’re a blogger who wants to adopt the subscription business model, we recommend building your membership site with Nexcess.
+Our plans include:

 Adding Subscriptions to a Store

 If you’re trying to add subscriptions for products instead of content, you’ll want to consider adding a subscription functionality to WooCommerce.
 Look for a WooCommerce plugin with automatic and manual renewals and the billing frequency to match your subscription business model.